osrf/gazebo_tutorials/guided_b/tutorial1.md

 If you run into problems during the install, please see the [complete install instructions](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install).

-1. Download the [installer](http://osrf-distributions.s3.amazonaws.com/gazebo/gazebo8_install.sh).
-If a window opens, you can close it again.
+1. Download the installer.
+Open [the installer webpage](http://get.gazebosim.org) and save the page (right clic in your browser, "Save Page As" or "Save as") to the Downloads directory of your disc.

 1. Copy the following text by pressing Ctrl-C:

     ```
-    chmod +x ~/Downloads/gazebo8_install.sh
+    chmod +x ~/Downloads/gazebo.sh
     ```

 1. Press Alt-F2